| |

 6 best places to see seals in Norfolk

-Norfolk is one of the best places in the UK to see seals in the wild, and I feel fortunate to live in the region, making regular trips to watch these incredible creatures.
+Norfolk is one of the best places in the UK to see seals in the wild, and I feel fortunate to live close enough to make regular trips to watch these incredible creatures.
+Seeing the Norfolk seals up close is always a special sight.

 seal horsey beach